StevenNoel/Citrix-IntelliScale/README.md

 -BaseTag : This is a Citrix Tag assigned to VDAs that you don't want the script to touch.
 Used to denote machines that are always on

--IgnoreTag : This is a Citrix Tag
+-IgnoreTag : This is a Citrix Tag used to specify a machine that you don't want to be included in the script.

 -AWS : Used to denote that the script will use Power Up/Down actions via AWS CLI